TTEC — TTEC Holdings, Inc.

 2. Strategic Updates and Business Highlights

-- TTEC emphasized its leadership in AI-enabled customer experience (CX) solutions, with a focus on deepening client relationships and expanding service offerings.
+- TTEC emphasized its leadership in AI-enabled customer experience (CX), with a focus on deepening client relationships and expanding service offerings.

-- The company launched new lines of business in 2025, resulting in strong sales growth in both Engage and Digital segments.
+- The company launched new business lines in 2025, achieving strong sales growth in both Engage and Digital segments.

-- TTEC aims for nearly 100% AI adoption among current clients by the end of 2026, integrating AI functionality into all new opportunities.
+- The company is targeting nearly 100% AI adoption among current clients by the end of 2026.

-- Key leadership appointments were made, including a new Chief Technology Officer and Chief Operating Officer for TTEC Digital, to accelerate strategic initiatives.
+- Key leadership appointments were made to enhance technology and operational capabilities, including a new Chief Technology Officer and Chief Operating Officer for TTEC Digital.

 3. Forward Guidance and Outlook

-- Revenue decline of approximately 5% to $2.03 billion, primarily due to rationalization of underperforming clients and lines of business.
+- Expected revenue decline of approximately 5% to $2.03 billion, primarily due to rationalization of underperforming clients and lines of business.

-- A significant noncash goodwill impairment charge of $193 million in Q4 2025 was recorded due to a decline in market capitalization and changing industry dynamics, particularly affecting the Digital segment.
+- A one-time noncash goodwill impairment charge of $193 million was recorded in Q4 due to a decline in market capitalization and changing industry dynamics, particularly affecting the Digital segment.

 5. Notable Q&A Insights